Lynk SQL

 * Apply `GROUP BY` to any non-aggregated features in the `SELECT` — same rule as standard SQL aggregates.

-When the question needs the metric's logic applied to a filtered subset, or combined with a non-aggregate expression that the metric definition doesn't capture, fall back to writing the aggregation manually.
+When the question needs the metric's logic over a filtered subset the metric definition doesn't capture, or combined with a non-aggregate expression, fall back to writing the aggregation manually.

 ## Joins